jfasch/jfasch-home/about/site/work-in-progress/topic/plan/python_testset.rst

 ===================================

 .. jf-task:: topic.python_testset
+   :dependencies: topic.basic_dependencies
-   :initial-estimate: 30
+   :initial-estimate: 5

-* Translate bloody :download:`Python Latex Beamer
-  </trainings/material/pdf/300-python.pdf>` pile of slides into
-  reStructuredText.
-* Give initial dependencies.

-Goal is not to invent new content, or to refactor existing material.
-Rather, dumbly transcribe Latex to reStructuredText.
+   :percent-done: 100

+From the Python Beamer slides, take a handful of representative topics.
+Specify dependencies.

+Goal of this is to have a small yet representative set of nodes to experiment with.